javantanna/mpx/README.md

 # Test it
 python main.py encode test.mp4 metadata.json
-python main.py verify outputs/output.mp5
+python main.py verify outputs/output.mpx

 # Ship it
 git commit -m "Add: what you built" git push origin feature/your-thing
 ```

 Then open a Pull Request.
-We'll review it and merge if it makes MP5 better.
+We'll review it and merge if it makes MPX better.

 **What we need help with:**
 - Bug fixes (things that break the experience)